Which eligible assets are compatible with comonotonic capital requirements?: Risk measures and comonotonicity

-In the setting of the above corollary the set $\cA\cap(-\cA)$ is a linear space whose elements might be called {\em risk invariants} in that the risk measure $\rho_\cA$ is not affected once we add them to a given capital position, i.e.
+In the setting of the above corollary, the set $\cA\cap(-\cA)$ is a linear space whose elements might be called ``risk invariants'' because adding them to a capital position $X$ has no impact on $\rho_\cA(X)$, i.e.